mosip/documentation/docs/MOSIP-Device-Service-Specification.md

       },
       "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block before encryption)", "error": {
-        "errorcode": "101",
+        "errorCode": "101",
-        "errorinfo": "Invalid JSON Value Type For Discovery.. ex: {type: 'Biometric Device' or 'Fingerprint' or 'Face' or 'Iris' } "
+        "errorInfo": "Invalid JSON Value Type For Discovery.. ex: {type: 'Biometric Device' or 'Finger' or 'Face' or 'Iris' }"
       }
     }
   ]